UNICT-DMI/Telegram-SpottedDMI-Bot/README.md

   log_file: "logs/spotted.log" # path to the log file, if local_log is enabled.
 Relative to the pwd
   log_error_file: "logs/spotted_error.log" # path to the error log file.
 Relative to the pwd
   db_file: "spotted.sqlite3" # path to the database file.
 Relative to the pwd
+  # key used to encrypt the database backup sent to the admin periodically.
+  # Must be 32 bytes long and base64 encoded.
+  # If not specified (default), the backup will be sent in clear text
+  crypto_key: "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

 post:
   # id of the group associated with the channel.
 Telegram will send automatically forward the posts there.
 Required if comments are enabled